junxit/us-congress-bills-114/metadata.md

 - 2015-03-04 — Mrs. Comstock asked unanimous consent to discharge from committee and consider. (consideration: CR H1603)
 - 2015-03-04 — On passage Passed without objection. (text: CR H1603)
 - 2015-03-04 — Passed/agreed to in House: On passage Passed without objection.(text: CR H1603)
+- 2015-03-09 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S1328)
+- 2015-03-09 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S1328)